Slavery in Japan

-Japan had an official slave system from the Yamato period (3rd century A.D.) until Toyotomi Hideyoshi abolished it in 1590.
-Afterwards, the Japanese government facilitated the use of "comfort women" as sex slaves from 1932 – 1945.
-Prisoners of war captured by Japanese imperial forces were also used as slaves during the Second World War.
+Japan had an official slave system from the Yamato period (3rd century A.D.).
+The Japanese government facilitated the use of "comfort women" as sex slaves from 1932 to 1945.
+Prisoners of war captured by Japanese imperial forces were also used as slaves during the same period.

 Early slavery in Japan

-The export of a slave from Japan is recorded in 3rd century Chinese historical record, but it is unclear what system was involved, and whether this was a common practice at that time.
+The export of a slave from Japan is recorded in the 3rd century Chinese historical record Wajinden, but it is unclear what system was involved, and whether this was a common practice at that time.
 These slaves were called seikō (生口 "living mouth").

-In the 8th century, slaves were called Nuhi (奴婢) and laws were issued under the legal codes of the Nara and Heian periods, called Ritsuryousei (律令制).
+In the 8th century, slaves were called Nuhi (奴婢) and laws were issued under the legal codes of the Nara and Heian periods, called Ritsuryōsei (律令制).
 These slaves tended farms and worked around houses.
 Information on the slave population is questionable, but the proportion of slaves is estimated to have been around 5% of the population.

 Slavery persisted into the Sengoku period (1467–1615) even though the attitude that slavery was anachronistic seems to have become widespread among elites.
-In 1590, slavery was officially banned under Toyotomi Hideyoshi; but forms of contract and indentured labor persisted alongside the period penal codes' forced labor.
 Somewhat later, the Edo period penal laws prescribed "non-free labor" for the immediate family of executed criminals in Article 17 of the Gotōke reijō (Tokugawa House Laws), but the practice never became common.
 The 1711 Gotōke reijō was compiled from over 600 statutes promulgated between 1597 and 1696.